omidfarhang/omid.dev/content/posts/2010-10-28-will-googles-online-operating-system-revolutionize-the-computer.en.md

 And because it's based almost entirely on the Internet, Chrome is smart and superfast.
 No more “Where did I save that file?”
 No more computer slowdowns.
 No more crashes?

 “Today’s operating systems were designed in an era where there was no web,” Google spokesman Eitan Bencuya told FoxNews.com.
 “Google Chrome OS is designed for people who spend most of their time on the web.
-It’s our attempt to re-think what operating systems should be.&#8221;
+It’s our attempt to re-think what operating systems should be.”

 What does that entail?
 Speed, simplicity and security, Bencuya said.
 For example, there's one key change that's completely invisible &#8212; but you'll spot it almost instantly.
 The Windows and Macintosh operating systems load everything first, which hogs precious memory, even if a browser is all you use.
 Bencuya calls this approach “decades old.”